Thick Hair Don’t Care

-To get started wash your hair, you want a clean scalp since this part is this most exposed when wearing this hairstyle.
+To get started wash your hair, you want a clean scalp.
 Detangle and separate your hair based on the size and length that you have.

 With every small section twist between the fingertips and then wind it around itself until you make a small coil like a cone.
 You repeat this last step until the entire hair has the stylish knots.
-If your knots are very damp either because of the products you use or water, then it is best to leave this style in until your mane is completely dry.
+If your knots are very damp, it is best to leave this style in until completely dry.

 Once you remove these coiled buns, you will have a bouncy corkscrew style twists that will leave everyone breathless.

 Twist outs are ideal for my ladies with thick uncontrollable hair.